 How do French inheritance and succession laws work?

 Once you own your new French home, it’s a wonderful time of celebration!
-Always a busy but fun time sorting out furniture and generally making it your own, it is however very important to make a will and give serious thought as to how inheritance laws and tax work in France.
-This is of course a specialised area and we strongly advise seeking professional advice from an independent lawyer who is well versed in French law and inheritance in order to protect your interests.
+Always a busy but fun time for sorting out furniture and generally making it your own, it is however very important to make a will and give serious thought as to how inheritance laws and tax work in France.
+This is of course a specialised area and we strongly advise seeking professional advice from an independent lawyer who is well versed in French law and inheritance aspects, in order to protect your interests.

 Does my residency status change what I pay?